dnutiu/dnutiu/README.md

 # Hi there 👋
 ## 🧑‍💻 I’m Denis, a professional Software Engineer. ✨.

+Out of curiosity and for personal projects I've dabbled with a lot of programming languages and technologies.

 - 🔭 I’m currently working on web applications and microservices.
 - 🌱 I’m currently learning Rust.
 - 📚 I'm reading Incerto series from Nassim Taleb, Digital Fundamentals from Thomas L.Floyd and various tech books.